EasyRockr/robot-qa/README.md

 ---

-**Author:** Automation Suite generated and validated for the React Admin demo customer workflows.
+**Franz Rainier Adriano, IT Intern:** Automation Suite generated and validated for the React Admin demo customer workflows.